 (3) The roles and responsibilities for addressing the categories of persons who may interview the person who is the subject of the report and who allegedly was abused, neglected, or exploited;

-(4) The roles and responsibilities for providing victim services to mentally retarded and developmentally disabled persons pursuant to Chapter 2930. of the Revised Code;
+(4) The roles and responsibilities for providing victim services to individuals with developmental disabilities pursuant to Chapter 2930. of the Revised Code;

-(5) The roles and responsibilities for the filing of criminal charges against persons alleged to have abused, neglected, or exploited mentally retarded or developmentally disabled persons.
+(5) The roles and responsibilities for the filing of criminal charges against persons alleged to have abused, neglected, or exploited individuals with developmental disabilities.

 (D) A memorandum of understanding may be signed by victim advocates, municipal court judges, municipal prosecutors, and any other person whose participation furthers the goals of a memorandum of understanding, as set forth in this section.